A Singapore Government Agency Website How to identify

 The NUS Supervisor plays an advisory role, and is to:

-• Guide students in narrowing, refining and deciding on the research topic, and designing the research.
+• Guide students in narrowing, in refining and deciding on the research topic, and in designing the research.

-• Monitor the students' progress and suggest remedial actions, where necessary.
+• Monitor the progress of the students, and suggest remedial action where necessary.

 • Provide guidance on research ethics, where necessary.